willp240/antinullh/HOWTO.md

 The value of the oscillation parameters should be set in the `fit` config file.
 This performs a `Minuit` fit, with the oscillation parameters fixed at those values.
 It will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs a fit.
 A variety of output files are produced.

+`fit_results.txt` contains each parameter value for the maximum LLH point.

+There will also be several subdirectories produced inside the `output_directory` set in the `fit_config`. `unscaled_pdfs` will contain each of the unscaled (normalised) PDFs without any systematics applied. `asimov_dists` will contain each of the PDFs scaled to their nominal rates with nominal systematics applied.
+If you're running with `fake_data = 1` in the `fit_config`, `fakedata_dists` will contain each of the PDFs scaled to their fake data value rate with systematics applied at their fake data values.

+`postfit_dists` contains the PDFs for each event type, scaled by the event type parameter value at the maximum LLH step in this chain, with each systematic’s value at the maximum LLH step applied.
+Also saved is the sum of these.

 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case, all other parameters are marginalised over.

-`fit_results.txt` contains each parameter value for the maximum LLH point. `scaled_dists` contains the PDFs for each event type, scaled by the event type parameter value at the best fit point.
-Also saved is the sum of these, with each systematic’s best fit value applied.

 If you want to run a full fit where everything is floated at once, there is an app to run some Markov Chain Monte Carlo.
 First you want to make sure everything in your fit config is looking sensible.
 The min and max values, and sigmas for each event type are fairly well tuned, so it's advised you leave these alone unless you know what you're doing.
 Certainly, for your first fit testing out the code I would leave it as is.
 If you have good reason to change them, you probably don't need to be reading this guide!
 You can run a full fit by: